Sanction Information

 • Tournaments.

 To be covered by FNSW insurances the non-registered player fees shall apply to all non-current registered FNSW players participating in the above Programs, Clinics and Tournaments when sanctioned by FNSW.
-These players MUST be officially register in Play Football prior to participation.
+These players MUST be officially register in Play Football or the relevant registration platform prior to participation.

 A list of all Non-registered participants must also be emailed to sanctioning@footballnsw.com.au upon completion of the event.